Dave's Travel Pages

 My 3 week Thailand travel itinerary

 The result is that this travel blog post isn’t intended to be a definitive guide to 3 weeks in Thailand.
-Instead, it’s based purely on how we got around, places we stayed, and what we did in Thailand.
+Instead, it’s based purely on how I got around, places I stayed, and what I did in Thailand during my most recent trip to the country with my girlfriend.

 Where possible, I’ve linked out to ‘deeper dive’ travel guides to places in Thailand we visited.